HMuraja/mythology-quiz/README.md

 Following metrics were returned:
   * There are 15 functions in this file
-  * Function with the largest signature take 1 arguments, while the median is 0.
+  * Function with the largest signature take 1 argument, while the median is 0.
   * Largest function has 23 statements in it, while the median is 5.
   * The most complex function has a cyclomatic complexity value of 6 while the median is 1.

-When question.js was ran throuigh the validator, no errors or significant warnings were noted.
-No metrics were provided for thsi file.
+When question.js was ran through the validator, no errors or significant warnings were noted.
+No metrics were provided for this file.

 ## Screen sizes
 Quiz was ran on all available viewports on Chrome Developer Tools and deemed to be responsive on all of them.